 Spaghetti alle cipolle rosse e alici (Spaghetti with Red Onions and Anchovies)

-Frankpasta, primi piatti45 Comments
+Frankpasta, pastas, soups and risottos/primi piatti45 Comments

 Spaghetti alle cipolle rosse e alici (Spaghetti with Red Onions and Anchovies)